cavo789/vbs_classes/readme.md

-# Windows - Script utilities for Windows & MS Office
+# Windows - Script utilities for Windows, MS Office and SQL Server

 > See also my [MS Access repository](https://github.com/cavo789/ms_access) which contains vba code for MS Access (to place in a module)